Jerome Prince unseats Gary mayor

 Freeman-Wilson defended her administration as having accomplishments as well as challenges yet to be overcome.

-Her critics complained the city streets were potholed, its empty lots a dumping grounds for garbage and city workers did little to remove litter.
+Her critics complained the city streets were potholed, its empty lots a dumping ground for garbage, and city workers did little to remove litter.